GluuFederation/docs-gluu-server-prod/docs/source/developer-guide/tips-cust-script-pages.md

     },
     ```

-2. Enhance the interception script with custom functionality that ease creation of a user E.g add detailed print statements and operation retries.
+2. The solution above should be sufficient but if it doesn't work for you, enhance the interception script with custom functionality that ease creation of a user E.g add detailed print statements and operation retries.
 For example the following custom addUser() method is added to the authentication script.

     ```
     def addUser(self, user, saml_user_uid):